-Prof. Beach has held visiting and permanent positions at the College of William and Mary, Temple University, the University of Cologne, the University of Trier, the University of Bonn, Princeton Theological Seminary, New Brunswick Theological Seminary, and Union Theological Seminary (New York).
+Prof. Beach has held visiting and permanent positions at The Ohio State University, the College of William and Mary, Temple University, the University of Cologne, the University of Trier, the University of Bonn, Princeton Theological Seminary, New Brunswick Theological Seminary, and Union Theological Seminary (New York).

 Prof. Beach's first monograph, Women as Scribes: Book Production and Monastic Reform in Twelfth-Century was also published by Cambridge University Press (hardback 2004, paperback 2009).

-With Prof. Isabelle Cochelin (U. Toronto), she has edited The Cambridge History of Medieval Western Monasticism in the Latin West, which will be published by Cambridge University Press in 2019.
+With Prof. Isabelle Cochelin (U. Toronto), she has edited The Cambridge History of Medieval Western Monasticism in the Latin West, Cambridge University Press (2020).
 Prof. Beach has also edited, with Prof. Lisa Bitel (USC) and and Prof. Em.
 Constance Berman (U. Iowa), Sacred Communities, Shared Devotions: Gender, Medieval Culture, and Monastiscism in Late Medieval Germany (Brepols 2014), which was written by June Meachem and published posthumously.
 In 2007, Brepols also published Manuscripts and Monastic Culture: Reform and Renewal in Twelfth-Century Germany, which arose out of a conference she organized in 2002 at Stift Admont in Steiermark, Austria that brought together medieval scholars from both the English- and German-speaking traditions.